 Enforcement Sanctions Guidance

-TSA may impose civil penalties of up to $13,066 per violation per person.
+TSA may impose civil penalties of up to $14,950 per violation per person.
 This table outlines some of the penalties that may be imposed on individuals for prohibited items violations and violations of other TSA regulations.
 Repeat violations will result in higher penalties.
 See the TSA Enforcement Sanctions Guidance Policy for a more detailed list of the penalty guidelines.